-The Minnesota Constitution and Supreme Court rulings guarantee and protect people’s right to decide to end a pregnancy and to get abortion care, without the government trying to sway them one way or another.
+The Minnesota Constitution and Supreme Court rulings guarantee and protect people’s right to decide to end a pregnancy and to get abortion care without the government trying to sway them one way or another.
 Moreover, nearly ¾ of Minnesotans across the state agree with a person’s right to access abortion care.
 It’s time that our laws match our Constitution and the beliefs of Minnesotans!

-As attacks on access to safe, legal, and essential reproductive health care sweep through many other states across the country, now is the time to respect our state constitution, respect women and equality, and protect all of our rights and freedoms.
+As attacks on access to safe, legal, and essential reproductive health care sweep through the country, now is the time to fight to protect and expand reproductive rights, freedom, and justice in Minnesota.
+Get involved now!

 A coalition of Minnesota advocates, including two health care providers, the First Unitarian Society of Minneapolis, and Our Justice, filed a lawsuit challenging a number of abortion restrictions currently on the books in Minnesota.
 The plaintiffs are represented by Minnesota legal and policy advocacy organization Gender Justice and The Lawyering Project.
 The lawsuit, Doe v.
 Minnesota, argued that these restrictions harmed patients and were unconstitutional.